codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 ErrorCode       : 0
 ```

-As you can see, my Veeam server installed all but the `7-Zip 22.01 (MSI-x64)` with success.
-Its [`EvaluationState`](https://learn.microsoft.com/en-us/mem/configmgr/develop/reference/core/clients/sdk/ccm_softwareupdate-client-wmi-class) tells us it failed and we can also see the `ErrorCode` too.
-Whereas the others successfully installed.

 With this output, you have a lot of opportunities.
 For example, you could feed this output to other scripts to:

 - Send an email as a report with the result
 - Invoke some other custom remedial actions on the server or application it hosts
 - Send the data to a ticketing system using some web API, or raise an alert somewhere

 Another benefit here is that you are using what you've paid for - ConfigMgr!
-With this approach, there will be no need to abandon usual deployment, content delivery, and reporting capabilities, just for these few snowflake servers.
+With this approach, there will be no need to abandon usual deployment, content delivery, and reporting capabilities.
+The function is invoking the install of software updates on the client deployed to it from ConfigMgr.

 ## Interatively use PSCMSnowflakePatching with the `-ChooseCollection` Parameter